 Equally, your employer can’t use any legal mechanism within the settlement agreement to prevent or inhibit you from doing one of these acts.
 For example, you can’t be asked under the terms of the settlement to warrant that you’re not aware of any reason why you would whistleblow under the Public Interest Disclosure Act 1998, if that’s not the case.

 Can I still whistleblow if I decide to settle?

 Yes, you can!
-As you have seen in the previous section, section 43J of the Employment Rights Act 1996, as amended by the Public Interest Disclosure Act 1998, provides that any clause in a settlement that tries to prevent workers from making protected disclosures is void.
+As you have seen in the previous section, section 43J of the Employment Rights Act 1996, as amended by the Public Interest Disclosure Act 1998, provides that no clause in a settlement can prevent workers from making protected disclosures.
 So, even if you’ve signed a settlement agreement that claims to prevent you from whistleblowing, you’re still legally able to do so.

 What happens if I breach the agreement?

 If you breach the terms of your settlement agreement, your employer will have two options:

 1. Enforce the terms of the agreement.
 If your settlement contains an indemnity clause (see above), you will have to pay your employer the sum of money specified in that clause.

 2. Claim damages for breach of contract.
 As it’s difficult to estimate the monetary value of breaching settlement agreements, the amount of damages awarded by the Employment Tribunal varies significantly.

 Need advice on this?

 You can contact the Protect Advice Line for advice on settlement agreements and whistleblowing.

 Your feedback helps us support whistleblowers better